golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

 As for the parameters passed to the `Golem` constructor:

 - `budget` specifies our desired budget (in GLM) for the total cost of all tasks computed using this `Golem` instance.
-- `subnet_tag` specifies the name of a Golem network sub-network we'd like to use for all Golem communication performed by this `Golem` instance.
+- `subnet_tag` specifies the name of a Golem network subnet we'd like to use for all Golem communication performed by this `Golem` instance.

 #### Execution